-Pantheon has been in this market since 2010, and during that time they’ve built an impressive portfolio of clients, including companies like Nvidia, IBM, Cisco, Boston Herald, Dell, and many others.
+Pantheon have been in this market since 2010, and, during that time, they’ve built an impressive portfolio of clients, including companies such as Nvidia, IBM, Cisco, Boston Herald, Dell and many others.

-All the enterprise plans give you unlimited visits and bandwidth, 33 WordPress installs or more, and 100GB+ of disk space.
+All the enterprise plans give you unlimited visits and bandwidth, 33 WordPress installs or more, and 100GB-plus of disk space.

-One of Pantheon’s main strengths are their “dev”, “test”, and “live” environments and how they’re set up.
-They’re all connected by version control, as well as let you do direct development.
-Also, each environment has the same architecture and performance characteristics.
-This is huge for performing accurate tests and making sure that whatever code you want to roll out is going to behave the same on “live” as it did on “test” or “dev”.
+One of Pantheon’s main strengths are their ‘dev’, ‘test’, and ‘live’ environments, and how they’re set up.
+They’re all connected by version control, and also let you do direct development.
+Also, each environment has the same architecture and performance characteristics, which is huge for performing accurate tests and making sure that whatever code you want to roll out is going to behave the same on ‘live’ as it did on ‘test’ or ‘dev’.

-Apart from that, you can also manage your setup’s security by controlling your team’s access and deciding who’s allowed to deploy to “live”.
-This is just one example of what Pantheon has in their suite of pro dev tools for teams.
+Apart from that, you can also manage your setup’s security by controlling your team’s access and deciding who’s allowed to deploy to ‘live’.
+This is just one example of what Pantheon have in their suite of pro dev tools for teams.

-Last but not least, Pantheon serves not only WordPress sites but Drupal too.
-In fact, the company was first created to cater to high-level Drupal installs.
+Last but not least, Pantheon serve not only WordPress sites, but Drupal too.
+In fact, they were first created to cater to high-level Drupal installs.

-Pressable is a WordPress-specific hosting company, established in 2010 in San Antonio, Texas.
+Pressable are a WordPress-specific hosting company, established in 2010 in San Antonio, Texas.
 They pride themselves on their platform being secure, scalable, and providing great performance.